tensorush/tensorush.github.io/content/psg.md

 - ## **State Your Positions**

-Have a clear and thorough position on as many subjects as possible, especially on those directly affecting your life.
+Have a clear and thorough position on a variety of subjects, especially on those directly affecting your life.

 <!-- The Lovers vs The Devil -->